Most remote hiring processes do not fail because there are no good candidates.

 If the role says remote but has hidden location rules, applicants waste time.

-If the process has six interviews and no clear timeline, strong candidates move on.
+If the process has too many interviews and no clear timeline, strong candidates move on.

 If the employer claims flexibility but expects instant replies all day, the role creates churn before the person even starts.